 Austrian-born conductor Johannes Wildner is once again in the spotlight (see the Braunfels recommendation above).
 At one time a member of the Vienna Philharmonic and State Opera Orchestras he's steeped in his country's musical tradition.

 With a background like that one couldn't ask for a better interpreter of these remarkable scores by a countryman whose symphonies have up until now been a well-kept secret.
 He leads the Vienna Radio Symphony Orchestra in dazzling yet tight-knit, sensitive performances of these works, and the playing is first-rate.

-Made at Austrian Radio and Television's large studio in Vienna, the recordings are good, bordering on demonstration quality, and in warm surroundings.
+A coproduction of CPO and the Austrian Broadcasting Corporation (ORF), the recordings were made back in 2011 at the ORF's Large Broadcasting Hall (Grosse Sendesaal), Vienna, Austria.
+These are good, bordering on demonstration quality, and in warm surroundings.
 They present a somewhat recessed soundstage that had it been wider and more to the fore would have better delineated David's intricately structured scores.
 The instrumental timbre is characterized by bright highs, a musical midrange and clean lows.

 In closing, this disc will undoubtedly be a CLOFO "Best Find" of 2014.
 Hopefully CPO will give us the remaining David symphonies in the not too distant future!

 -- Bob McQuiston, Classical Lost and Found (CLOFO.com, P140621)